cryptonetD/lumenx/README.md

 ### Build from code

-This assumes that you're running Linux and have installed [Go 1.17+](https://golang.org/dl/).
+These instructions assume you are running Linux and have installed [Go 1.17+](https://golang.org/dl/).
 This guide helps you:

 Build, Install, and Name your Node
 ```bash